KyleFontenot/ReviewMate-Gatsby/cms/blog/the-fy2022-ipps-final-rule-is-here.md

 **Unspecified Codes**

 The cooperating parties attempted to take MCC/CC status away from all unspecified codes if there were other specific codes available.
 There was a very spirited debate about doing this.
 Many commenters pointed out that many times unspecified is used because a laterality is not documented.
 The commenters felt that laterality is not a critical piece of the puzzle and does not preclude the care given as appropriate.
 For example, a patient with a decubitus ulcer of the elbow is coded as unspecified laterality due to lack of documentation.
 The care is still the same for a decubitus ulcer.
 It was also pointed out that many cancer patients have widespread cancer so the providers will not document laterality as it will not affect the care given.
 Many commenters stated that they would need time to educate providers and put systems into place to avoid the use of unspecified codes.
-As a result of all of the comments, the cooperating parties abandoned this idea for FY 2022, but states it will revisit this issue in the future.
+As a result of the comments, the cooperating parties abandoned this idea for FY 2022, but states it will revisit this issue in the future.
 This is fair warning to start identifying root causes of unspecified codes in your organization in preparation of this potentially sweeping change.